512-870-7708

 Summary of Key Takeaways

-By accessing or using our website, services, or booking platform (collectively, the “Services”), you agree to be bound by these Terms & Conditions (the “Terms”).
+By accessing or using our website, services, or booking platform (collectively, the “Services”), you agree to be bound by these Terms and Conditions (the “Terms”).
 If you do not agree, please do not use our Services.
-These Terms constitute a binding agreement between you and Chrissie Poindexter, LLC, All City Real Estate, Ltd. Co. regarding your use of the Services.
+These Terms constitute a binding agreement between you and Chrissie Poindexter, Realtor with All City Real Estate, regarding your use of the Services.
 Your acceptance of these Terms also signifies your acceptance of the integrated Privacy Policy contained herein.

 2. Services Provided